ceramicstudio/use-ceramic/README.md

   client: CeramicApi; // Instance of Ceramic
   did: DID; // Get DID of the user.
 Throws an error if not authenticated yet
-  isAuthenticated: boolean; // Indicate if the user is authenticated
+  isAuthenticated: boolean; // Indicate if the user is authenticated isAuthenticated$: Observable<boolean>; // To subscribe for authentication updates
   idx: IDX; // Get instance of IDX
 }
 ```